SavickTso/KendoMotionPrediction/ccr-share/README.md

 Add parameter `--network=host`, like the command below.
 `sudo docker run -it --network=host -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix --rm osrf/ros:noetic-desktop-full`

-## If you want to utilize GPU
-add `--gpus all` flag when launch the container.

 ## To save your current container as a new image
 `sudo docker commit {CONTAINER_ID} {NEW_IMAGE_NAME}`